LouieHext/Hog-Data-Tool/README.md

 current capabilities
 - load hog data into a structured format for easy access and analysis `StructuredHogData`.
 - Easy access grouped Session data (i.e micro right hand) with some additional computed features, `FullSessionData`
-- Filtering of sessions (i.e include sessions 10 to current) allowing for some simple visualisatinos pre hatching.
+- Filtering of sessions (i.e include sessions 10 to current) allowing for some simple visualisations pre hatching.
 - bulk plotting methods across all gripper types and hands.
 - basic curve fitting (hyperbolic)
 - simple set of visualisations